kizu/kizu.ru/src/posts/2018-10-18-v-14-0/index.en.md

 [^redirects]: Moving the articles to the root made making the redirects much easier, as I didn’t need to care about previously `ru` pages becoming `en` (except for the `kizu.ru` homepage). <!-- offset="1" span="2" -->

+Ah, and, as I now use Netlify, I’ve switched to https and now the domain is prefixed by `www`.
+My current DNS provider does not support ALIAS, so I’ll live for a bit with those `www`, but would think about moving my DNS to Netlify as well maybe.
+We’ll see.

 ### Design & Typography

 The foundation of the design is still the same, but there are a lot of changes, some bigger, some smaller.
 I could miss some of them, but basically: